pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![server05 enabled repositories](images/S23.png)

 - Next we go to server05 Patch tab page.
 We can see that there is no new content available to this server since 1 December 2020.
-With SCA we simple enable the repositories we need associated with a particular RHEL instance to access that content with out attaching a subscription.
+With SCA we simply enable the repositories we need associated with a particular RHEL instance to access that content without attaching a subscription.

 ![server05 patch content](images/S22.png)

 - Finally you can track your subscription usage in the Subscriptions section of the Red Hat Enterprise Linux view of Red Hat Insights.
 Note: This tracks your RHEL usage and subscriptions at a high level i.e. the number RHEL subscriptions of any type against the number of deployed RHEL systems.
 It doesn't include add-ons in the subscription usage view.
-If you've have set the RHEL service-level with subscription-manager (see steps above), you can get a more granular view by filtering on SLA by Premium, Standard, Self-Support, or No SLA.
+If you have set the RHEL service-level with subscription-manager (see steps above), you can get a more granular view by filtering on SLA by Premium, Standard, Self-Support, or No SLA.

 ![Subscriptions View](images/S24.png)